IIIF/website/source/event/index.md

 All IIIF events are subject to the [Code of Conduct][conduct].

-__Upcoming IIIF Events__
+__Upcoming main IIIF Events__

 * Spring 2018 IIIF Conference: May 21-25 in [Washington, DC][washington2018], USA

-__Other Events__
+__Other IIIF Events__

 These are events that have a IIIF presence, presentation, workshop or other tie in.
-It is meant to help attendees coordinate IIIF-related activities at any given event, and also to help recruit IIIF ambassadors to go to promising events and represent the community.
+Please contact the [IIIF Outreach group][outreach] if you know of other meetings or conferences not listed below.

 <table id="events" class="api-table"></table>